You study teaching because you want to

 The duration for the ADE is a minimum of one year and a maximum of 3 years.
 Students can articulate to a Post Graduate Diploma in Education (PGDip) on NQF level 8 or a Bed Hons on NQF level 8.

-The Diploma in Grade R Teaching will grant a vast number of under-qualified and unqualified Grade R practitioners with the opportunity of gaining access to a higher education qualification.
-In simpler terms; if you are working at a school as a Grade R teacher without a qualification, the Grade R diploma is for you.
+The Diploma in Grade R Teaching will grant a vast number of under-qualified and unqualified Grade R practitioners the opportunity of gaining access to higher education qualification.
+In simpler terms; if you are working at a school as a Grade R teacher without qualification, the Grade R diploma is for you.
 The Grade R diploma will develop the necessary competencies to understand how learners learn, how to teach and how to assess what they learn.

 Grade R is on the NQF level 6 and you will be able to articulate into a BEd degree (Foundation Phase) in order to gain status as a fully qualified teacher.
 The minimum duration is 3 years with a maximum of 6 years.
 As already mentioned, you must already be working at a school in Grade R to be able to apply for admission.
 The minimum admission requirement for this qualification is a National Senior Certificate with diploma endorsement or equivalent.

-The BEd degree is on the NQF level 7 and has several specialization areas.
+The BEd degree is on NQF level 7 and has several specialization areas.
 The Foundation phase is for teachers who wish to specialize in teaching from Grade R to Grade 3.
 The Intermediate phase, Life skills and Social Sciences specializes in Life Skills and Social Sciences for teaching from Grade 4 to Grade 6.
 Another option is to specialize in the Senior and Further Education & Training phase.
-In this phase the focus is on the mastering of teaching and learning strategies, assessment practices and professional conduct for teaching from Grade 8 to Grade 12.
+In this phase, the focus is on the mastering of teaching and learning strategies, assessment practices and professional conduct for teaching from Grade 8 to Grade 12.

 The BEd Honours degree is on the NQF level 8 and you can specialize in several areas such as Curriculum Studies, Management-Law and Systems, Mathematics Education, Special Needs Education and Life Orientation.
-All these specialization areas allow opportunity for promotion, access to a career in academia, a curriculum advisor and further research.
+All these specialization areas allow the opportunity for promotion, access to a career in academia, a curriculum advisor and further research.

 To be admitted for a BEd Honours degree you will need a pass rate of 65% in a four-year BEd or PGCE qualification.
-Advanced computer literacy and personal access to internet on a regular basis is an added requirement.
+Advanced computer literacy and personal access to the internet on a regular basis is an added requirement.
 The duration for the BEd Honours is 2 years with a maximum of 3 years.